Butker’s late FGs help Chiefs rally past Vikings, 26-23

 Kirk Cousins threw for 220 yards and three touchdowns for the Vikings (6-3), though he struggled to deal with the Chiefs’ blitzes late in the game.
 Dalvin Cook was held to 71 yards rushing while top wide receiver Stefon Diggs had a single catch for four yards.

-They largely controlled the first half, building a 10-7 lead with the ball in the closing minutes.
+The Chiefs largely controlled the first half, building a 10-7 lead with the ball in the closing minutes.
 But they proceeded to go three-and-out, the Vikings marched downfield for a tying field goal, then got the ball back when Mecole Hardman fumbled the opening kickoff of the second half .

 Suddenly, it was the Vikings who had taken control.